dbalabka/wsl-chrome-portproxy-launcher/README.md

 - WSL with `powershell.exe` available.
 - Windows Chrome installed at `C:\Program Files\Google\Chrome\Application\chrome.exe` (adjust the path in the script if different).
 - Network/apt access to install `socat` on first run (or preinstall manually).
+- Run the script from inside WSL; non-WSL Linux is not supported (Docker has limited proxy-only support, see below).

 ## Usage